7 Fun Facts About Archer

 Sweets and treats

 What makes Archer’s guests smile as they enter their room for the first time?
 The tray with a welcome amenity of bottled water, locally made salted caramels and a welcome note.
 Every evening, a turndown treat with an accompanying note is an additional sweet surprise.
 Each selection is regionally inspired, created by a local artisan or made in-house.
 In Napa, for example, chocolate-covered graham crackers from Northern California-based Kika’s Treats deliver delicious flavor with a kick of sweet nostalgia.

 It’s no secret: Archer loves to travel.
 Through his adventures, he’s collected quite a collection of art, which he happily showcases throughout Archer.
 Especially fun is the fact that each piece has a local connection to the particular hotel.

-Take, for example, the 5th floor of Archer Hotel Napa.
+Take, for example, the fifth floor of Archer Hotel Napa.
 The corridor is brimming with colorful, witty works of art by California native (and St. Helena’s most famous former postman) Marvin Humphrey.
 With an art degree from San Diego State, where he was the cartoonist for the Daily Aztec newspaper, plus more than 40 years of painting experience, Humphrey created this quirky collection especially for Archer.

 Stay in Florham Park’s Classic King Guest Room, and you’ll be enchanted by the work of The New York Times’ master photographer, Fred R. Conrad.
 In his “Geometries” series, Conrad captures gorgeous architecture using slow photography — using exposures that may take nearly an hour.
 Archer chose Conrad’s “The Loew’s Jersey Theater in Jersey City” black-and-white photo, which he shot in the theater’s balcony.
 It captures the stunning, detailed architecture of this famous Journal Square 1920s-era theater.